ThermoTN/QSpinTN.ml/README.md

 ## Quantum Many-Body Sovlers ##
 * Exact diagonalization (ED, as a high-*T* solver);
 * Density matrix renormalization group (DMRG, as a ground state solver for quasi-1D and 2D magnets);
-* Linearized tensor renormalization group (LTRG, as a low-*T* solver for 1D spin chain materials, etc);
+* Linearized tensor renormalization group (iLTRG, as a low-*T* solver for 1D spin chain materials, etc);
 * Exponential tensor renormalization group (XTRG, as a low-*T* solver for quasi-1D and 2D magnets, etc).
 * Tangent space tensor renormalization group (tanTRG, as a low-*T* solver for quasi-1D and 2D magnets, etc).